The extended special

 spacetime measurements by the same procedure.
 As a result, at first, the

-formula of speed addition of STR is obtained, the equality of speeds с1 and с2 to the speed of light с is proved, and the relation is derived
+formula of speed addition of STR is obtained, the equality of speeds с1 and с2 to the speed of light с is proved, and a relation is derived for

 Based on the principle of relativity the effects of length contraction and time